FraserThompson/BS-scraper/README.md

 * For simplicity many of the original functions of ES-scraper were removed such as CRC checking and partial downloading.
 Because of this you cannot tell it to only add new games to the cfg.
 Each time it's run it will generate a whole new one.
 You can tell it to skip images though, and it will automatically skip images if they're already there.

-* It's not hugely efficient..
+* It's not hugely efficient...
 I wrote it for accuracy over speed.
 Even so it processed and downloaded boxart for my entire library of 700 in about half an hour.
 The slowest part is downloading the boxart since many of the copies are fairly high res.
 If you just want a config you can use the -offline option and it will be much faster.

 * If it badly screws up on a game it will probably break the cfg, but I've tested it extensively and it shouldn't do this.
 It should inform you in the unlikely event that this does happen.